Kelly-Nesh/Branch-Chat/README.md

 python manage.py runserver
 ```

+Having both the frontend and backend servers running,
-You can now view and interact with the website at [localhost:5173](localhost:5173).
+You can now view and interact with the website at [localhost:5173](http://localhost:5173).

 **From the menu on the right:**